hpk0304/Food-demand/README.md

 # Python project: Food-demand forecast
 ## Framework
 Food demand forecast is a sample to track the business operation and control the inventory in Food and Beverage industry, particularly in online sales.
 Using the past data to train models aims to figure out the next 10 weeks food demand.
 Based on the analysis and model, the organization has overview about upcoming numbers of meal orders.
-Further, with advanced research, he can manage the raw materials, change the sales and marketing activities or maybe prepare the shipping and staffs according to the regions or cities.
+Further, with the feature importance, the corporate can manage the raw materials, change the sales and marketing activities or maybe prepare the shipping and staffs according to the regions or cities

 **Keywords:** Forecast; sales orders

 ## Targets, opportunities and challenges
 **1. Targets**

 Two main targets in the project include
 - Figure out the feature importance and support the partner by understanding customer demand patterns
 - Do forecast for the next 10 weeks

 **2. The opportunities**

 There are several opportunities in the project
 - High applicability not only for the e-commerce industry but also for any industry in terms of business overview and operation
 - This can be used as a baseline for further projects regarding to visualized and forecast with the linear regression models
+- The variety of data helps the project develop the different visualizations

 **3. The challenges**

-- The target data (num_orders)
+Some challenges in the project contain:
+- The weekly number of meal orders are not unique.
+Therefore, we need to aggregate the values
+- The amount of meal orders after aggregation is huge and has lots of outliers.
+Thus, we need to consider how to reduce the violation to support the predictions
+- The collecting approaches has an impact on the evaluation metrics for each model and the final solution

 ## Outline
 - Part 1: Define the problem
 - Part 2: Exploratory Data Analysis (EDA)